Canada’s

 Bitumen occurs naturally in the Canadian

-State of Alberta in huge tarsands (or oilsands), which it is claimed hold some
+State of Alberta in huge tarsands (or oilsands).
+From an initial in-place volume

 extraction rate is very low, yielding a low net energy contribution and carrying